-I am an Associate Professor in physics at Shanghai Jiao Tong University and a Fellow at the newly-founded Tsung-Dao Lee Institute (TDLI) in Shanghai.
-Previously, I was a “Fellini” Marie Skłodowska-Curie Fellow at the National Institute of Nuclear Physics (INFN) in Frascati (Italy), a Fellow at the Gravitation, AstroParticles Physics Amsterdam (GRAPPA), a postdoc at NORDITA in Stockholm, and a graduate student at The University of Utah in Salt Lake City, UT (USA).
+I am an Assistant Professor in physics at Università degli Studi di Salerno in Salerno since March 2025.
+Previously, I was a tenure-track Fellow at the Tsung-Dao Lee Institute (TDLI) on 2021-2025, a “Fellini” Marie Skłodowska-Curie Fellow at the National Institute of Nuclear Physics (INFN) in Italy, a Fellow at the Gravitation, AstroParticle Physics Amsterdam (GRAPPA), and a postdoc at NORDITA in Stockholm, Sweden.
+I graduated from The University of Utah in Salt Lake City, UT (USA).

-My h-index is 31 according to Inspire-HEP, and my Erdös number is four.
+My h-index is 44 according to Inspire-HEP, and my Erdös number is 4.

 PhD in Physics, 2011